 When to go to Cornwall

-Cornwall is one of the first places to spring alive due to its southerly location.
-Plants tend to flower as early as January and from mid-Feb many gardens open to the public.
-June and July are usually dry and warm, never too hot.
+Cornwall is one of the first places to spring alive in the United Kingdom due to its southerly location.
 The best time to visit seems to be September and October when the weather is usually glorious.
-Warm ocean currents ensure that snow and frost are rare in Cornwall even during the winter months. … The south-west coast of Cornwall has the only subtropical climate in the UK with palm trees being found in the area.
+We had a mix of weather, a few days with sunshine but had one day with lots of rain and we visited in October.
+The south-west coast of Cornwall has the only subtropical climate in the UK with palm trees being found in the area because of the intense heat during the summer and the warm winters.

 Cornwall Itinerary: Weekend in Cornwall